polarityio/polarity-v5-preflight-check-tool/README.md

 chmod a+x polarity-v5-preflight-check-tool.sh
 ```

 You can now run the CLI tool and pass in the required options.
 Here is an example with the minimum required options.
-This command will generate a report file called `polarity-v5-upgrade-report.txt`.
+This command will generate a report file called `polarity-upgrade-report.txt`.

 ```
-./polarity-v5-preflight-check-tool.sh  --rejectUnauthorized=false --url https://localhost --username admin --password adminadmin
+sudo ./polarity-v5-preflight-check-tool.sh  --rejectUnauthorized=false --url https://localhost --username admin --password adminadmin
 ```

 ## All Options